xinsuiyuer/minit/README.md

 root process to behave like `init(8)`.
 See [baseimage-docker](http://phusion.github.io/baseimage-docker/) for a thorough explanation of what that means and the special considerations for `init` inside Docker.
-(Note that minit doesn't automatically run any of the services deemed essential by baseimage-docker---though it does provide an easy way for you to run them---minit simply solves the `init` process issues.)
+Note that minit doesn't automatically run any of the services deemed essential by baseimage-docker (though it does provide an easy way for you to run them manually).
+Minit simply solves the `init` process issues.

 Docker
 [recommends](https://docs.docker.io/en/latest/examples/using_supervisord/)